Bojinka plot: Manhunt

-Wali Khan Amin Shah was arrested at an apartment complex on January 11 after police saw that a pager called by Yousef was registered in the name of Shah's girlfriend.
+Shah was arrested at an apartment complex on January 11 after police saw that a pager called by Yousef was registered in the name of Shah's girlfriend.
 Shah escaped from custody about 77 hours later.
-Shah was found to be a conspirator after authorities saw photos of him scanned on the laptop that contained information about the plot, as well as cell phone numbers that led investigators to the apartment.
-Yousef and Khalid Sheikh Mohammed were able to escape from the Philippines to Pakistan.
-On January 31, 1995, Yousef flew from Pakistan to Thailand in an attempt to place suitcase bombs on a Delta Airlines and United Airlines aircraft.
+Shah was found to be a conspirator after authorities saw photos of him scanned on the laptop that contained information about the plot, and cell phone numbers that led investigators to the apartment.
+Yousef and Mohammed were able to escape from the Philippines to Pakistan.
+On January 31, 1995, Yousef flew from Pakistan to Thailand in an attempt to place suitcase bombs on a Delta Air Lines and United Airlines aircraft.
 When that failed, he flew back to Pakistan.

 After receiving Murad's phone call, Yousef made plans to leave and flew to Singapore about five hours after Murad's arrest.
 One day after Bojinka was discovered, Yousef made his way to Pakistan.
 Mohammed went to Pakistan days or weeks afterwards.

 The Philippines forwarded details on the Bojinka plot to the United States in April 1995.
 Konsojaya was heard via wiretaps to be frequently in contact with Mohammed Jamal Khalifa's charitable organization until the plot was discovered.

 Yousef was arrested in the Su-Casa guest house in Islamabad, Pakistan on February 7, 1995, after a 23-day manhunt.
 Yousef later boasted to Secret Service agent Brian Parr about his plan.
-Wali Khan Amin Shah, the financier, was picked up in Malaysia in December 1995.
+Shah was picked up in Malaysia in December 1995.
 His identity was revealed after he was fingerprinted.
 Shah was also extradited to the United States.

 All three conspirators received life sentences for participating in the plot.
 Yousef also received a 240-year sentence along with his life sentence for the 1993 World Trade Center bombing.
 Yousef was sentenced on January 8, 1998, and Murad was sentenced on May 16, 1998.
 Shah has been cooperating with the government since August 1998.

 Mohammed Jamal Khalifa, a Saudi businessman from Jeddah who was married to one of Osama bin Laden's sisters, was in the Philippines earlier in 1994.
 He was arrested in 1994 in Mountain View, California, for conspiring in the 1993 World Trade Center bombing.
 He was financing the Bojinka plot, according to the content that the Filipino investigators forwarded to the United States.
 The United States Immigration and Naturalization Service deported Khalifa to Jordan in May 1995.
 He was acquitted by the Jordanian court and moved to Saudi Arabia.
 He was murdered in his hotel room in January 2007 in Madagascar.